 Designated in the 1980s, the OCBR is a popular bike route running the length of the Oregon coast (U.S. 101) for approximately 370 miles.
 It is estimated that between 6,000 and 10,000 people ride the OCBR annually.

-This is a planning process and while we do not currently have funding identified for projects, we will identify needs and potential design solutions.
-The OCBR is being evaluated with a focus on identifying high priority improvement locations; defining the route and where it leaves U.S. 101; defining projects and supportive program investments; and determining how we and the local governments may make investments in the route.
+This planning process has identified needs to support bicycle travel, connectivity, and safety.
+The OCBR is being evaluated with a focus on the most critical needs ; defining the route and where it leaves U.S. 101; defining projects and supportive program investments; and determining how we and the local governments may make investments in the route.

 Suggested solutions could be supportive programs, capital investments or operational solutions and may include both short and long-term investment ideas.
 For example, a short-term idea might make the route safer or more comfortable with a smaller fix such as improving signs, adding flashing lights, or doing targeted education for drivers and bicyclists along the route.
 A long-term solution might involve more funding and bigger concepts such as separated bicycle and pedestrian bridges and shoulder widening.